OneBlockPlus/polkadot-hackathon-2024/bangkok/31-PensiveFlix/README.md

 ## Problem

-​	As the NFT market and technology continue to develop, and as users' awareness of intellectual property rights continues to grow,more and more content creators are benefiting from their creations through NFT platforms.
-However, the current NFT market faces the following problems:
+​	As the NFT market and technology continue to develop, and as users' awareness of intellectual property rights continues to grow,more and more content creators are benefiting from their creations through NFT-based platforms.
+However, the current NFT-based projects faces the following problems:

 * 😰**Poor Security**: Content creators need to send their digital assets to third-party platforms, where these platforms host the content.
 This poses a significant security risk to the digital assets of content creators.
 * 😰**Piracy Issues**: Although NFT technology offers protection in terms of ownership and transaction transparency, problems such as piracy and plagiarism still persist.
 Digital copies of works can still be freely copied or shared on other non-blockchain platforms.
 * 😰**Incomplete Decentralization**: Some NFT-based platforms cannot achieve full decentralization in the true sense.
 They still rely on certain centralized services to perform certain operations in order to control user behavior and implement complex functionalities.
-* 😰**Overwhelming**: The variety of features and platforms in different NFT-based projects can be overwhelming for users, requiring them to spend significant time on browsing and reading.
+* 😰**Overwhelming**: There are too many projects,The variety of features and platforms in different NFT-based projects can be overwhelming for users, requiring them to spend significant time on browsing and reading.

 ## Introduction

 ​	PensiveFlix is a security tool designed to support the NFT market, offering a new solution for intellectual property protection.
 It consists of a blockchain built on Substrate that supports NFT minting (called Gringotts) and a specialized player (PensiveFlix) that operates within a TEE environment.

-​	PensiveFlix leverages its TEE technology to fully protect NFTs from minting to usage through its security capabilities.
-Additionally, the tamper-proof nature of TEE regulates the behavior of content creators (hereafter referred to as "Author") and buyers (hereafter referred to as "Customer").
-This not only completely prevents the possibility of users' digital assets being illegally copied or misused but also provides decentralized support for various NFT market functionalities.
+​	PensiveFlix leverages its TEE technology to comprehensively protect the entire process of NFTs, from minting to usage, through its security features, preventing the possibility of users' digital assets being illegally copied or misused.
+Additionally, the tamper-proof nature of TEE regulates the behavior of content creators (hereafter referred to as "creators") and buyers (hereafter referred to as "customers"), ensuring that end users faithfully execute the corresponding business logic.
+Numerous NFT-based projects can develop on PensiveFlix to gain decentralized capabilities.

-​	PensiveFlix integrates the infrastructure capabilities of the Polkadot ecosystem, uses the CESS network to store encrypted user knowledge content, and can use Polkadot's XCM protocol through the Unique network to help the NFT of the entire Polkadot ecosystem.
+​	PensiveFlix integrates the infrastructure capabilities of the Polkadot ecosystem, uses the CESS network to store encrypted user digital assets, and can use Polkadot's XCM protocol through the Unique network to help the NFT of the entire Polkadot ecosystem.

 <img src="./doc/PensiveFlixIntroduce.png" alt="introduce"  />